What To Expect

 Parking and Directions?

-On a typical Sunday morning service you can expect our free on-site parking lot 80% full by 11am.
-Most people arrive around 10:35 to greet each other, have coffee or tea, and get seated, and often there will be some music starting at about 10:55am.
+Join us in person any Sunday morning, there is ample free on-site parking.
+Most people arrive 15 – 20 minutes before the service starts to greet each other, have coffee or tea, and get seated, and often there will music starting about 10 minutes early.
 There are 2 entrances, one at the front of the church at the roundabout/drop-off area, and another at the rear of the church.
 Please note that for special events and Holiday services, parking can fill earlier, with overflow parking across the road at the Tim Hortons plaza.
 Click here for google map

 What is the Sunday service like?

 Never been to church?
 Never been to the Salvation Army Community Church?
 Been away from church for a while? …no worries.
 Expect a warm, friendly welcome at the front doors, and a worship service full of traditional and modern music that lasts about 70 minutes …depending on how the spirit moves in the service.
 In order to keep people comfortable & safe during covid, please register before coming so we can keep congregation numbers at levels we can socially distance for seating.
 Also, you will be asked the regular covid questions upon arrival, and we ask everyone wear a mask during the service, even while singing.
 Doors open at 10:30am & the musical prelude to the 11am church service starts at 10:50am.
 Sermons are topical and applicable to everyday life.
 We conclude the service by having you exit starting from the back row to help maintain social distancing.
 We help others feel inspired and look to the future, anticipating a life that honours God.
 As a Bible believing Christian Church, we aim to connect people to Jesus Christ and to each other through worship, fellowship and service in our community.

 What is the music like on Sundays?